nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Step 1h1 is repeated until the NRIC to be changed to does not exist in the system<br>
       Use case resumes from step 2.

+#### Use case: UC09 - Return to homepage

+**MSS:**

+1. User types command to return to homepage
+2. ClinicConnect returns to homepage

+    Use case ends.

 ### Non-Functional Requirements